Lung Neuroendocrine Tumor Stages

 How is the stage determined?

-The staging system most often used for lung carcinoid tumors is the American Joint Committee on Cancer (AJCC) TNM system, which is based on 3 key pieces of information:
+The staging system most often used for lung NETs is the American Joint Committee on Cancer (AJCC) TNM system, which is based on 3 key pieces of information:

-• The spread (metastasis) to distant sites (M): Has the cancer spread to distant organs?
-(The most common site of spread is the liver.)
+- The spread (metastasis) to distant sites (M): Has the cancer spread to distant organs, like the liver?

 Numbers or letters after T, N, and M provide more details about each of these factors.
 Higher numbers mean the cancer is more advanced.
 Once a person’s T, N, and M categories have been determined, this information is combined in a process called stage grouping to assign an overall stage.
 For more information, see Cancer Staging.